 Your blog should be organised into broad sections which are known as categories.
 Each post should be linked to the appropriate category, this helps classify the post and makes your blog easier to navigate (for example this is a technology post, and if you click the little technology category menu button at the top, then you will go to all my other posts on technology).
 Make sure each post is sorted into a relevant category.

 Tags are used to further sub categorise the post.
 Tags don’t have much influence in SEO, but are useful for navigation on your site.
 Just make sure you do not use too many, 3 or 4 description key word tags are enough.

 Now, if you managed to get through that whole post, then CONGRATULATIONS!
 I have a little prize for you, I have created a checklist from all these 8 things for you to use with each blog post.
 If you manage to tick off all the thing for each of the posts you write, then you know that your post is search engine optimized!

 Make sure you check in next week for the next installment of the SEO series!
 Follow along on bloglovin for all updates!

 P.S.
 Although I consider myself pretty SEO savvy, I do not work in SEO and as we all know, there is always someone smarter than you!
-Therefore, if you have read this post (and I know a lot of you are super SEO geniuses) and you’ve read something which you think is COMPLETELY WRONG.
+Contact someone like SEO Services Calgary if you need a little more SEO help.
+If you have read this post (and I know a lot of you are super SEO geniuses) and you’ve read something which you think is COMPLETELY WRONG.
 Then please leave me a comment or send me an email – I want to make sure I share the most up to date and correct info possible.